The arithmetic of genus two curves with (4,4)-split Jacobians: Introduction

+In Section~\ref{S:S3} we apply the results from Section~\ref{S:2Torsion} to derive a model for $C_2$.
+As a corollary, we obtain a model for the universal elliptic curve over $X_E^{-}(4)$, the modular curve of elliptic curves with $4$-torsion anti-isometric to $E[4]$ (see Proposition~\ref{P:X4-Es}).
+Silverberg \cite{MR1638488} already derived such formulas, but the ones we list may be of interest since they are shorter.

+In Section~\ref{S:C4derivation} we combine results from Sections~\ref{S:22maps} and \ref{S:S3} to derive the model for $C_4$ when both $A$ and $J$ are Jacobians.
+A finer analysis yields that $C_4'$ can be obtained from $C_4$ as an appropriate limit and that the cases where both $C_4$ and $C_4'$ fail to provide a model of a genus $2$ curve, correspond to surfaces $J$ that are not Jacobians.

 \emph{Acknowledgements.} We would like to thank Everett Howe for pointing us to Oskar Bolza's 1887 result \cite{Bolza1887} described in Appendix~\ref{S:Bolza}.
-We are also very thankful for the comments of an anonymous referee.
-These greatly improved the exposition in this paper.
+We are also very thankful for the comments of and correspondence with an anonymous referee.
+Particularly his insistence on a precise definition of the notion of $(n,n)$-splitting greatly clarified the exposition and ultimately helped us arrive at a correct and complete result.